Auriana/TWEB_Project1/README.md

 Authors: Anthony Roubaty & Auriana Hug.

 ## To do
-- 1) AN - solve PDF upload.
+- 1) AN-AU - solve PDF upload -> have to load it in the presenterSide view (id = undefined)
 - 2) AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).
 - 3) ? - fix and solve heroku problems.
 - 4) DONE - solve first pdf page problem